flashcordon/big-history/Systeme-Terre.md

 these processes are under- represented in ESMs.
 - About 85 percent of Earth’s ice-free lands is covered by vegetation.
 The area covered by all the green leaves on Earth is equal to, on average, 32 percent of Earth’s total surface area - oceans, lands and permanent ice sheets combined.
 - increased vegetation growth during the recent decades, known as the “Greening Earth”, has a strong cooling effect on the land due to increased efficiency of heat and water vapor transfer to the atmosphere.
-- NASA satellites have been observing increased green cover on land, which is thought to be due to intensive agriculture to feed growing populations and ambitious tree-planting programs – for example, the so-called “Green Great Wall” in China.
-- the entire land surface would have been much warmer without the cooling effect of increased green cover during the recent decades.
-- The vegetation cooling effect is large from the energy dissipation perspective, but only about 10%-20% compared to the pace of global warming.
-The cooling effect from greening is less significant in tropical forests with high leaf areas.
 - “This is a warning sign about climate change.
 We should be cautious that the rainforests, which are at the forefront of the fight against global warming, are reaching the limits of their capacity to absorb carbon and cool the surface.”
 -  And the chief cause of global greening we're experiencing?
 It seems to be that rising carbon dioxide emissions are providing more and more fertilizer for plants, the researchers say.
 As a result, the boom of global greening since the early 1980s may have slowed the rate of global warming, the researchers say, possibly by as much as 0.2 to 0.25 degrees Celsius.
 "It is ironic that the very same carbon emissions responsible for harmful changes to climate are also fertilizing plant growth, which in turn is somewhat moderating global warming
 - "Plants are actively defending against the dangers of carbon pollution by not only sequestering carbon on land but also by wetting the atmosphere through transpiration of ground water and evaporation of precipitation intercepted by their bodies,